WangXin81/DATN-Submitted-to-IEEE-GRSL/README.md

 # DATN-Submitted-to-IEEE-GRSL
-# ACRNet(Published in IEEE-GRSL 2021): Multilevel Feature Fusion Networks With Adaptive Channel Dimensionality Reduction for Remote Sensing Scene Classification
+# Dropout-based Adversarial Training Networks for Remote Sensing Scene Classification (This paper has been submitted to IEEE-GRSL in 2021.)

-#### [Xin Wang](https://github.com/WangXin81) , [Lin Duan](https://github.com/devenin) , Aiye Shi , Huiyu Zhou

-Multilevel Feature Fusion Networks With Adaptive Channel Dimensionality Reduction for Remote Sensing Scene Classification[[Paper link\]](https://ieeexplore.ieee.org/document/9399658)

 ## Usage